arnab82/Integral.jl/README.md

 H -1.638036840407 1.136548822547 -0.00000000000

-For running the hartree-fock calculation ,run julia input.jl h2o.inp
+For running the hartree-fock calculation clone the repo and change the root path of the basis set json files in the input.jl file,run (give proper path of the files)

+julia input.jl h2o.inp